mattermost/mattermost-plugin-confluence/README.md

   - Confluence spaces, including those created, updated, deleted, and restored, and those with added comments.
   - Confluence pages, including those created, updated, deleted, restored, and those with added, deleted, or updated comments.

-**Note**: For Confluence server version greater than 9, users need to be connected to Mattermost in order to get the Confluence notifications, or the admin has to setup an API token.
+**Note**: For Confluence server version greater than 9:
+- users need to be connected to Mattermost in order to get the Confluence notifications, or the admin has to setup an API token.
+- users will not be notified for destructive events such as when content is purged.
+However, users will be notified when content is non-permanently deleted (sent to trash).

 ## Configure notifications